IsaacScript/isaacscript/packages/docs/docs/main/features.md

 hide_table_of_contents: true
 ---

+IsaacScript is a framework that allows you to code [_The Binding of Isaac: Repentance_](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/) mods using the [TypeScript](https://www.typescriptlang.org/) programming language instead of the [Lua](https://www.lua.org/) programming language.
+It automatically converts your TypeScript code into optimized Lua, similar to how a C++ compiler automatically converts C++ into X86.

+So why would you want to use TypeScript over Lua?
+Why would you want to introduce a compiler into your workflow and make things more complicated?

-They say that every programming language has some pros and some cons.
-However, after five years of programming mods in [Lua](https://www.lua.org/) for [_The Binding of Isaac: Afterbirth+_](https://store.steampowered.com/app/401920/The_Binding_of_Isaac_Afterbirth/) and [_The Binding of Isaac: Repentance_](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/), I have not found very many pros.
-It is incredibly easy to shoot yourself in the foot after making even the smallest typo.
-And it doesn't have the tooling that we take for granted when programming in other modern languages.
+Programming mods in Lua can be really painful.
+Because it isn't type safe, it is easy to shoot yourself in the foot after making even the smallest typo.
+And while the tooling in Lua has gotten better in the past few years (e.g. [the Lua language server](https://github.com/sumneko/lua-language-server)), it still doesn't hold a candle to what TypeScript has to offer.

-But we don't have to suffer anymore.
-The `isaacscript` framework allows us to program Isaac mods in [TypeScript](https://www.typescriptlang.org/).
-And once you start, you will never go back.
+After five years of programming Isaac mods in Lua, I got frustrated enough to take a [level 2 action](https://www.lesswrong.com/posts/guDcrPqLsnhEjrPZj/levels-of-action) - to build the ultimate Isaac developer experience, using TypeScript as a basis.
+The improvement is so significant that once you start, you will never go back.
 Here's a short list of features:

 ### <img src="/img/items/magic-mushroom.png" className="features-icon" /> The Entire Isaac API, Strongly Typed